 One Sip of This and You Will Be Taken Back to Your Childhood Ice Cream Dreams

-A few of my favorite protein powders are: Orgain Organic vegan vanilla protein powder, Primal Kitchen Collagen Fuel Protein mix vanilla/coconut flavor, and Vega Protein & Greens plant protein in vanilla.
+A few of my favorite protein powders are: Eat Your Nutrition Vanilla Plant-Based Protein Powder, Primal Kitchen Collagen Fuel Protein mix vanilla/coconut flavor, and Vega Protein & Greens plant protein in vanilla.
 These are all dairy-free protein powders, which is what I prefer over the typical whey protein powders out there.

 I first published inside my Beauty Nutrition Index Cookbook.
 You can find that cookbook on my website.
 This is one of my favorite recipes from that cookbook.